Azure/osdu-developer/docs/tutorials.md

 ### 2. Clone the solution

-Using a new cloudshell session clone the repository.
+Use a new cloudshell session and clone the repository.

 ```powershell
 cd clouddrive